gilnobrega/farmr/README.md

 ##### Are your plot drives mounted?
   If they're not, then mount them.
 ##### Does your user have permission to access the folders where plots are stored?
-  ChiaBot will not be able to list your plots if their folder was mounted as root.
+  farmr will not be able to list your plots if their folder was mounted as root.

 ##### What if I have two or more farmers?
   Run one of them as a farmer and the others as harvesters.